Skip to Content

 When I say large, I mean BIG, much bigger than any reasonable person would expect.
 I use a 4.5-litre pan if that helps!

-Add some oil or butter to the base of the pan and when it is hot off we go.
+Add some oil, butter or ghee to the base of the pan, and when it is hot, off we go.

 I always add a few kernels to the bottom of the pan first.
 This is to check that it is all hot enough.